 Today, the History of Madness website publicized a Harvard exhibition celebrating Dr. Henry A. Murray’s invention of the Thematic Apperception Test.
 Murray is one of major characters in the so-called Melville Revival, and I found abundant material at Harvard demonstrating his low-profile but leading role in left-liberal propaganda.
 Below is the citation for his original article, and some lines on how the test was used by progressive psychologists and sociologists.
 For more, see the blog links below.
 You will not find the material I dug up over many years elsewhere in academic land.
 The only biography of Murray, by Forrest G. Robinson, is inaccurate and obsessed with Murray’s sexual habits, particularly those that involved his mistress Christiana Morgan.
 Claire Douglas wrote an even more scandalous one that Murray’s widow Nina Fish Murray loathed.

 For the TAT citation, see Dr. Henry A. Murray and Christiana Morgan, “A Method For Investigating Fantasies: The Thematic Apperception Test,” Archives of Neurology and Psychiatry 34, 1935.
 In the TAT, the subject is shown a drawing which he then interprets in written form.
 The Progressive Murray of course believed he was rescuing the patient from such neuroses as the Icarus complex (social radicalism, itself irrationally motivated).
 Murray’s OSS test for weeding out unstable spies was recommended by Harold Lasswell after WW2 as a test for potentially disloyal leaders, employers, and employees.
 Lasswell went so far as to recommend a Loyalty Board.
 The TAT was recommended as a way of analyzing the content of mass media messages.
+Somehow, in the rage against HUAC and “McCarthyism” the adjurations of the Committee For Economic Development, have been lost to liberals, leftists, neocons, and conservatives alike.

 http://clarespark.com/2010/05/10/jungians-rising/ (includes three blogs on Murray and sadomasochism)